Understand and Overcome a Controlling Pattern

 Letting go meant risking failure, chaos, or being hurt

-While controlling behavior may have once helped you feel secure or capable, it no longer serves you in creating trusting, fulfilling relationships.
-It keeps you in a constant state of hypervigilance, believing that if you don’t manage everything, things will fall apart.
+And while controlling behaviour may have once helped you feel secure or capable, it keeps you in a constant state of hypervigilance, believing that if you don't manage everything, things will fall apart — and it gradually erodes the trust that fulfilling relationships depend on.

-The good news is that you don’t need control to feel safe.
-There is another way.
-This controlling pattern can be softened and transformed into trust, flexibility, and self-assurance.
+You don't need control to feel safe.
+This pattern can be softened and transformed into trust, flexibility, and self-assurance.

 The Hidden Costs of Controlling Behavior